cfgnunes/numerical-methods-matlab/README.md

 Numerical methods implementation in MATLAB.

+If you want these implementations in Python, see [this repository](https://github.com/cfgnunes/numerical-methods-python).

 ## Getting Started

 ### Running the examples

-To run a example, use:
+To run the main example, use:

 ```
 main